monajemi-arman/computer-lab-manager/README.md

 ![](./public/screenshot.png)

-Computer Lab Manager is an orchestration system designed to manage university computer labs and clusters.
-It solves the practical challenges of maintaining multiple systems while providing centralized control for synchronization, updates, and monitoring.
+Computer Lab Manager is an orchestration system designed to manage Linux computer labs and clusters.
+It solves the practical challenges of maintaining multiple systems while providing centralized control for synchronization, updates, and monitoring, not to mention extra features for users' ease of access!

 ## 🎯 The Problem